SebastianPartarrieu/paperXai/README.md

 ## Disclaimer

 This does not substitute discovering papers/information through the multitude of other ways.
-It's useful if you have a few predefined topics and want to sift through the volume of incoming information.
-It's also a toy project.
+It's useful if you have a few predefined topics and want to sift through the large volume of incoming information.
+It's a toy project.

 ## Thanks